The p-local stable Adams conjecture: Erratum: Review of -spaces after Bousfield, Friedlander and Segal.

-We now define the objects of interest beginning with the definition of $\Gamma$-spaces, and moving on to the theory of sectioned fibrations and their classifying spaces.
-Complete details can be found in \cite{BF} and \cite{F}.
-For convenience, we will use the notation from \cite{F}.
+We now define the objects of interest beginning with the definition of $\Gamma$-spaces.
+Details can be found in \cite{BF}.
+In staying faithful to the context used in \cite{BF} and \cite{F}, we will work in the classical model category of simplicial sets, which we refer to as ``spaces".
+We reserve the term ``topological spaces" for objects in the category of compactly generated weak Hausdorff spaces (CGWH) endowed with the classical monoidal model structure.
+All categorical constructions like taking products or mapping spaces of topological spaces is understood to be done in CGWH.

-In staying faithful to the context used by Friedlander, we will work in the category of simplicial sets, which we refer to as ``spaces".
-We reserve the term ``topological spaces" for the category of usual spaces.
+At various points in this article (that are clearly indicated), we will use the geometric realization functor denoted as $|\quad|$ to move from the category to spaces to the category of topological spaces.
+To return to the original category of spaces, we will use the singular simplices functor which is denoted as $\mbox{Sing}$.